Customizing a Control

 Custom Control Component

-To customize the ergonomics of a control, you can create a Vue.js component that will be attached to the control during the form rendering phase.
+To customize the ergonomics of a control, you can create a Vue.js component that will snap to the control when the form is rendered.
 In this case, the component should be placed in Areas/DataWeb/Scripts/Components/Controls.

-The name of the component is the item name plus "_" plus the control name.
+The component name is the name of the item plus "_" plus the name of the control.

-Finally, the component can be associated with the control in the Control component name field, where you should enter the name of the reference tag (thus not the filename, but the tag associated during Vue.js configuration).
-Additionally, parameters can be added to use the same component with different configurations.
+Finally, the component can be associated with the control in the Control component name field where the name of the reference tag must be entered (i.e. not the file name but the associated tag during the configuration of Vue.js).
+Parameters can also be added to use the same component with different configurations.

 Form custom component